Articles on: Content Creation, Design & Layout

 The difference between these two options is best seen when you align an image left or right.

-To access image alignment settings, click on the image, then select the bars filter icon.
+To access image alignment settings, click on the image, then select the alignment icon.

-From the dropdown menu, you can select the alignment position – left, center, or right.
+From the dropdown menu, you can select the alignment position – left, none, or right.

 If you select Inline as your preferred display style and align the image left or right, the text will wrap around your image.